Skip to main content

 Why the monthly payment comparison is misleading

-Lease monthly payments look lower because you're only paying for depreciation during the lease term — not the full vehicle cost.
-A $40,000 vehicle that depreciates 50% in 3 years means you're financing ~$20,000 in depreciation (plus a finance charge).
+Lease monthly payments look lower because you’re only paying for depreciation during the lease term — not the full vehicle cost.
+A $40,000 vehicle that depreciates 50% in 3 years means you’re financing ~$20,000 in depreciation (plus a finance charge).
 The remaining $20,000 residual is returned to the dealer.
 The loan payment finances the full $40,000.
-Dealers know that most consumers stop at the monthly payment line without computing total 3 or 5-year outflows.
+Per the Federal Trade Commission’s leasing guidance, the monthly payment is only one term of the deal — the capitalized cost, money factor, residual, and mileage allowance matter just as much, and dealers know most consumers stop at the monthly line.

 The correct comparison: sum all outflows in both scenarios over the same period.
-For a lease: sum of all payments + fees + mileage penalties.
-For a purchase: sum of all loan payments + insurance differential + the vehicle's projected residual value you'd capture at sale.
+For a lease, sum all payments + fees + mileage penalties.
+For a purchase, sum all loan payments + insurance differential + the vehicle’s projected residual value you’d capture at sale.
 The purchase may win on net wealth even with a higher monthly payment, if the residual value captured at Year 5 exceeds the cumulative payment premium.

 Money factor: the lease interest rate dealers hide